-Navigation and fonts: If you want your about page to be successful, people need to be able to find it and read it.
-Make sure it’s easy to find in the navigation menu.
-A good place to put it is right after the “home” menu item:
+Navigation and fonts: If you want your About page to be successful, people need to be able to find it and read it.
+Make sure that it’s easy to find in the navigation menu.
+A good place to put it is right after the “Home” menu item:

 Next, use clear, legible fonts for the content.
-According to Signal Tower, Futura, Helvetica, and Georgia are among the 9 legible fonts you need for your web page.Marketing360 puts it, “replace rational words with emotional words.”
+According to Signal Tower, Futura, Helvetica, and Georgia are among the 9 legible fonts that you need to use for your web page.Marketing360 puts it, “replace rational words with emotional words.”

 A lot of bloggers talk about unimportant stuff at the start of their page and build up to the most important information at the end of the page.
 That’s just a waste of time.
 Nobody is going to read it.
-Grab your audience at the top of the about page with the key information they need.
-Use the page to show value, usefulness and enthusiasm to improve your conversion rate.
+Grab your audience at the top of the About page with the key information that they need.
+Use the page to show value, usefulness and enthusiasm and you’ll improve your conversion rate.

 #3: Conversion Rate Optimization for Your About Page

-However, you can use your about page to get leads with an opt-in box, because email marketing is the best way to reach a loyal audience, nurture that audience and convert them into buyers gradually.
+However, you can use your About page to get leads with an opt-in box, because email marketing is the best way to reach a loyal audience, nurture that audience and gradually convert them into buyers.

-I’ve written a guide to conversion rate optimization on Quick Sprout, which is worth reading when you have the time.
-In the meantime, here are some areas you must address to improve conversions on your about page.
+I’ve written a guide to conversion rate optimization on Quick Sprout.
+It’s worth reading when you have the time.
+In the meantime, here are some areas that you must address to improve conversions on your About page.

 Every second counts: A year ago, I discovered that for every 1 second delay in the loading time of a webpage, there was a 7% decrease in conversion rate.

-Writing benefit-driven headlines: For many site owners, the headline for their about page isn’t necessary.
-But as we saw in earlier examples, a headline that highlights benefits for readers can help your about page convert better.
+Writing benefit-driven headlines: For many site owners, the headline for their About page isn’t necessary.
+But, as we saw in earlier examples, a headline that highlights benefits for readers can help your About page to convert better.

-Let me be clear… your about page headline shouldn’t be pushy.
-As Inscribd shows, these actually reduce engagement:
+Let me be clear… your About page headline shouldn’t be pushy.
+As Inscribd shows, this headline type actually reduces engagement:

 Instead, use your personal story to build a strong bond with the right audience.
 Just be yourself and focus on why people should care – the rest will follow.

 Here’s how to do it right.
-Ana Hoffman is the founder of Traffic Generation Cafe and her about page has a benefit driven headline that has helped her build a loyal audience:
+Ana Hoffman is the founder of Traffic Generation Cafe and her About page has a benefit-driven headline that has helped her to build a loyal audience:

-Most bloggers don’t take the time to highlight how readers will benefit on their about page.
+Most bloggers don’t take the time on their About page to highlight how readers will benefit.
 Those who do enjoy success.

 Here’s another example from Chris Ducker’s site: